Smart Homeowner’s Guide to Carpet Cleaning

 - Sprinkle cornstarch or ammonia over the affected area and leave it to rest for about 30-60 minutes, or however long it takes for the dry compound to soak up the remaining residue;

 - Once the area is dry, take out the hoover and vacuum the affected area of the carpet.

-- Make a paste mix by adding baking soda to some water at a ratio of one part soda and three parts water.
+- Make a paste mix by adding baking soda to some water, one part soda and three parts water;

 - If there is still a visible stain, apply a carpet stain remover.

 How to Clean Dried Blood from a Carpet?

 - Brush the affected area with a steel brush to loosen the blood particles and remove the mass of the stain from the surface;

 - Then mix one teaspoon of ammonia or dishwashing detergent with two cups of cold water;